sideeffect42/skonfig-base/type/__interface/man.rst

     Using this option makes the configuration non-portable to other backends.
-    If this option is used extensively, it is recommended to use the respective backend type directly.
+    If this option is used extensively, it is recommended to use the respective backend type directly. onchange
+    The action to perform if the interface configuration has changed.
+    Available options are:
+    leave (default)
+      Do nothing.
+    up
+      Bring the interface up if it is down. down
+      Bring the interface down if it is up. refresh
+      Refresh the interface (down && up).

 BOOLEAN PARAMETERS